awsdocs/amazon-rds-user-guide/doc_source/USER_RenameInstance.md

 1. Choose **Continue**\.

 1. To apply the changes immediately, choose **Apply immediately**\.
 Choosing this option can cause an outage in some cases\.
-For more information, see [Using the Apply Immediately Parameter](Overview.DBInstance.Modifying.md#USER_ModifyInstance.ApplyImmediately)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 1. On the confirmation page, review your changes\.
 If they are correct, choose **Modify DB Instance** to save your changes\.